BasedAgents/smart-contracts/docs/Technical.md

 ## Market Graduation

 ### Pool Creation
-- The Uniswap V2 pool is created only when the token graduates from the bonding curve to Uniswap
+- The Uniswap V2 pool is created when the token graduates from the bonding curve
 - This happens when all 500M tokens from the primary market supply are sold
 - Pool creation is subsidized by the protocol through the PoolCreationSubsidy contract
 - The pool parameters are immutable and set during graduation